rererecursive/jenkins-dynamic-agents/README.md

   stages {
     stage('Task') {
       agent {
-        // Add an agent and connect it to a remote EC2 instance.
+        // Add a remote EC2 instance as an agent.
         // A `label` can be a function that returns a string. label jenkinsEc2Node(
           action:   'connect',